-- C. All committees shall maintain a broad perspective covering the range of all modes of transportation and associated facilities (including, but not limited to, roadways, bicycle and pedestrian facilities, safety, and transit) in all recommended planning work programs so that proper study and evaluation of transportation needs shall result in a multimodal transportation system plan, balanced with respect to areawide needs and properly related to areawide comprehensive plans, goals and objectives. - D. Reports, studies, plans, programs and databases shall be approved or endorsed by the MetroPlan Orlando Board after review and recommendation by the Community Advisory Committee and such other committees as may be interested or affected. - E. A recommendation may be noted as officially adopted by the committee and placed into effect immediately.
+Α. The Committee shall maintain a broad perspective covering the range of all modes of transportation and associated facilities (including, but not limited to, roadways, bicycle and pedestrian facilities, safety, and transit) in all recommended planning work programs, so that proper study and evaluation of transportation needs shall result in a multi-modal transportation system plan, balanced with respect to area-wide needs and properly related to area-wide comprehensive plan goals and objectives.